Fuzzy-Logix/DBLytix-HDP-Docker/README.md

 if not already running , start the service:
 [root@ambari-server /]# ambari-server start

+Also, need the service 'ambari-agent' to be running on all nodes, check the status of the service on each node & start if needed:
+[root@ambari-server /]# ambari-agent status
+[root@ambari-server /]# ambari-agent start
 ```

 Then Ambari Web UI will be accessible at localhost:8080.
 Default User/PW is admin/admin.